broesler/CppSparse/README.md

 Note that depending on your Matplotlib backend, you may need to close the figure window to continue on to the next plot for the python demos.

-The python scripts are located in the `python/scripts` directory.
+Additional python scripts are located in the `python/scripts` directory.
 Many of them follow experiments and exercises as presented in Davis' book.

 ## Usage
 The library is intended to be run through the python interface, although the C++